Water restrictions planned around the country

 Add a layer of mulch around plants to keep them cool during the heat and also to help reduce water loss where it counts - in the soil.

 Rain barrels or grey water harvesting tanks are a worthwhile investment for gardens that are high maintenance.
-Click here for more details on rainwater and grey water harvesting.

 If you own a swimming pool you can save electricity and conserve water by running the pool at night and switching off any fountains or jets.